mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 ### Request throttling

-While user is scrolling through the grid, rendering context changes and the Data Grid tries to fill in any missing rows by making a new data source request.
-This avoid making huge amount of request, Data Grid throttles new data fetches on the rendering context change.
-By default throttle is set to 500 ms, but the time can be controlled with `lazyLoadingRequestThrottleMs` prop.
+While user is scrolling through the grid, rendering context changes and the Data Grid tries to fill in any missing rows by making a new server request.

-The demo below shows the difference in behavior for different values of the `lazyLoadingRequestThrottleMs` prop.
-In the footer of the Data Grid, you can see the amount of requests made while scrolling.
+The Data Grid throttles new data fetches on the rendering context change to avoid doing unnecessary requests.
+The default throttle time is 500 milliseconds, use `lazyLoadingRequestThrottleMs` prop to customize it, as the following example demonstrates.

 {{"demo": "ServerSideLazyLoadingRequestThrottle.js", "bg": "inline"}}